 Our experienced executive directors and senior management team are one of the key factors contributing to our Operating Subsidiaries' success.
 Their extensive experience and knowledge of the personal care electric appliance industry help formulate and implement business strategy and foster growth of our Operating Subsidiaries' business.
-Particularly, we rely on our Executive Director, Mr. Li Kin Shing, in the overall management, strategic planning and development and daily operation of our Operating Subsidiaries.
-The loss of services of our Executive Director or of senior management members without timely and suitable replacement may cause disruption or loss of our Operating Subsidiaries' business operation and prospects.
-Please refer to "Management - Executive Officers and Directors," "- Independent Non-Executive Directors" and "- Senior Management/Key Personnel" in this Annual Report for details about the experience and roles of our Executive Directors, independent non-executive Directors, and senior management.
+Particularly, we rely on our Executive Director, Mr. Li Siu Lun Allan, in the overall management, strategic planning and development and daily operation of our Operating Subsidiaries.
+The loss of services of Mr. Li or of other senior management members without timely and suitable replacement may cause disruption or loss of our Operating Subsidiaries' business operations and prospects.
+Please refer to Item 6.
+"Directors, Senior Management and Key Employees" in this Annual Report for details about the experience and roles of our Executive Directors, Independent Non-Executive Directors and senior management.